Ramuald Ziamkievič: Early life

 Ziamkievič was born in Warsaw.
 He is known for falsifying his own biography.
 He claimed his father's name was Aleksander (hence he is listed as Ramuald Aliaksandravič Ziamkievič in some Belarusian encyclopedias), but in reality, his father was Michał Ziemkiewicz (c.
 1829–1888).
 In 1875, Michał Ziemkiewicz, together with Wiktoryn Noakowski, bought a printing house in Warsaw.
 After his death, the business was run by his wife, Maria, Romuald's mother.
 Ziamkievič later claimed his parents were from the Slutsk region, but there is no evidence for this.

 He studied at a Warsaw gymnasium, where he became close to bibliophile Zygmunt Wolski.
 In 1906–1907, he worked at the antiquarian bookshop of Hieronim Wilder in Warsaw.
 He collaborated with scholars Yefim Karsky and Michał Federowski.
 According to bibliophile Jan Michalski, Ziemkiewicz was obsessed with collecting books and was once caught stealing from Wilder and Federowski, but was spared punishment in hopes of reform.

-After this incident, Ziamkievič moved to Vilna, where he became involved with the Belarusian national movement.
+After this incident, Ziamkievič moved to Vilnius, where he became involved with the Belarusian national movement.
 In 1908, he collected folklore in the Braslaw and Barysaw regions.
 He worked as a tutor in private estates, including Kazimirau near Zembin.
 He wore the uniform of a student of the Kyiv Polytechnic Institute, although later investigations revealed he had forged his engineering diploma.

 From 1909, he published articles in Nasha Niva.
 He established close contacts with Belarusian organizations and the Belarusian Scientific and Literary Circle of students in Saint Petersburg.